VIP2431/wndreact/public/scss/vendors/bootstrap-5.0.1/site/content/docs/5.0/components/spinners.md

 ## Border spinner

-Use the border spinners for a lightweight loading indicator.
+Use the border spinners for a lightweight isLoading indicator.

 {{< example >}}
 <div class="spinner-border" role="status">